-In addition to opting for a shorter rate lock period, there are other ways you can attain the lowest rate.
-The more the down payment, the better the rate will be, since you will be starting with more equity.
-You can pay points to reduce your rate over the loan term, meaning you pay more up front.
-One strategy that makes financial sense for many people is to pay points to reduce the interest rate over the life of the loan.
-You'll pay more up front, but you'll come out ahead in the end.
+There are more ways to get a low rate, besides choosing a shorter rate lock period.
+The larger down payment you can pay, the better the rate will be, because you will have more equity from the beginning.
+You may choose to pay points to lower your interest rate over the life of the loan, meaning you pay more up front.
+One strategy that is a good option for many people is to pay points to improve the rate over the life of the loan.
+You'll pay more initially, but you will come out ahead, especially if you keep the loan for a long time.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.